 - Learn: click to map the cutoff point for the split.
 Or, type in a note name in the box to it’s right.

 All in all, If the soft synths and sequencer you use contain arpeggiators and pattern generators, you should now be in a better position to exploit their capabilities for your own productions.
-In addition, you can also feed one arpeggiator into another, or even use the arpeggiator to trigger less obvious instruments such as sampler or drum machines.
+Also, you can also feed one arpeggiator into another, or even use the arpeggiator to trigger less obvious instruments such as sampler or drum machines.
 All things considered, This is a great way of generating interesting rhythm patterns quickly and coming up with new ideas.

 To conclude, check out my complete patch with split parts and some accompaniment.